influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.2/troubleshooting/frequently-asked-questions.md

 ## Where can I find InfluxDB logs?

-On System V operating systems logs are stored under /var/log/influxdb/ .
+On System V operating systems logs are stored under `/var/log/influxdb/`.

-On systemd operating systems you can access the logs using journalctl.
+On systemd operating systems you can access the logs using `journalctl`.
 Use `journalctl -u influxdb` to view the logs in the journal or `journalctl -u influxdb > influxd.log` to print the logs to a text file.
 With systemd, log retention depends on your system's journald settings.

 ## What is the relationship between shard group durations and retention policies?